 Joel Gehman is Professor of Strategy, Entrepreneurship & Management and Alberta School of Business Chair in Free Enterprise at the University of Alberta.
-He is also Associate Director of the Canadian Centre for Corporate Social Responsibility.
+He is also Director of the Canadian Centre for Corporate Social Responsibility.

 In approaching these questions, Gehman draws primarily on organization theory, together with insights from strategic management, and science and technology studies.
 His work also takes a process perspective, focusing on the organization of concerns over place and time.